 Fear is one of the fundamental emotions not just of the human condition, but of animal life in general.
 It has fundamental ties to the evolution of awareness.
-Being such a basic emotion, it shouldn’t come as a surprise that upon closer analysis it can be divided into more precise descriptions of the feelings involved.
+Being such a basic emotion, it shouldn’t come as a surprise that, upon closer analysis, it can be divided into more precise descriptions of the feelings involved.

 There’s an art to using anachronisms in storytelling.
 Just throwing it into a story because you’re too lazy to make the period adjustments rarely works.
 It can make a story feel poorly researched or poorly put together.
 However, it has its uses when used well.